model-united-nations-of-luebeck/CMS-backend/README.md

 ## Development Instructions

-At the moment this project uses Python 3.9.0 and Django 3.1.6
+At the moment this project uses Python 3.9.0 and Django 3.1.6.
+It is recommended to create a virtual environment inside the `envs` folder, e.g. by using [venv](https://docs.python.org/3/tutorial/venv.html).

-To install the requirements after cloning the code, run
+To install the requirements after cloning the code and activating the environment (e.g. `source envs/my-env/bin/activate`), run

 > pip install -r requirements.txt